How Should We Be Photographing Artwork?

 No matter how good of a camera you’ve got, halfhearted sessions lead to a number of issues like uneven lighting, incorrect colors, glares and undesired shadows.
 The trick to photographing artwork with success is to avoid these problems while also making sure all the benefits of digital cameras are working in your favor.

-Positioning the Work of Art Before Your Take the Photograph
+Getting Started – Positioning the Work of Art Before You Take the Photograph

 More often than not, we see artwork photographed leaned up against a wall and shot from a downward angle.
 Do not do that.
 When photographing artwork, always find a neutral colored wall (white, black, gray will all do the job here) and hang your work at a height where the very center of it will be parallel to where your camera shall be placed.